Thou Art in Heaven

 "Thou Art in Heaven" is a single by musician Mike Oldfield, released in 2002.

-It is from the album Tr3s Lunas.
+It is from the album Tres Lunas.
 "Thou Art in Heaven" is a cut-down version of the 13-minute "Art in Heaven", which featured on The Art in Heaven Concert, live in Berlin on Millennium night.
 Unlike the full "Art in Heaven", "Thou Art in Heaven" does not include "Ode to Joy" from Ludwig van Beethoven's Ninth Symphony.

-Some of the additional tracks on the CD include various language versions of Oldfield's previous single, "To Be Free", also from the Tr3s Lunas album.
+Some of the additional tracks on the CD include various language versions of Oldfield's previous single, "To Be Free", also from the Tres Lunas album.